JamesSkemp/words/content/post/postulate-given-the-present-the-future-can-be-known-but-the-past-only-guessed.md

 +++
-title = "Postulate: Given the present, the future can be known, but the past only guessed" summary = "Given the present state of affairs, the future can be known, but the past can only be guessed." draft = false comments = true date = "2010-06-17T08:10:00-05:00"
+title = "Postulate: Given the present, the future can be known, but the past only guessed" description = "Given the present state of affairs, the future can be known, but the past can only be guessed." draft = false comments = true date = "2010-06-17T08:10:00-05:00"